 Transfer students currently in good standing at their previous institution are eligible for immediate transfer.
-Transfer students must present official transcripts of all college and university records.
+Transfer students must present official transcripts from all colleges and universities where previously enrolled.

-- 1. The Admission Committee must review the applications of students below an accumulative GPA of 2.30/4.00.
-The committee considers the length of time out of school, the anticipated major upon re-entry, and evidence that the student has an understanding of what happened at the previous institution that placed him/her in unfavorable academic status.
+- 1. Transfer applicants for programs other than nursing with a cumulative GPA of 2.0-2.29 will be reviewed by the Admission Committee.
+The committee considers the length of time out of school, the anticipated major upon reentry, and evidence that the student has an understanding of what happened at the previous institution that placed him/her in unfavorable academic status.
 The committee may request additional information. - 2.
-Marian University will accept, in transferring of credits, only those courses approved for transfer by the registrar and in which a "C-" or above has been earned. - 3.
+Transfer applicants for the nursing program will be denied admission if one or more of the following are true: - a.
+A cumulative GPA from an accredited college below 2.8. - b.
+Three or more failed attempts at an equivalent pre-requisite course (earned less than a C) in the past 7 years. - c.
+One or more failed attempts in a nursing course (earned less than a C+) in the last 5 years. - 3.
+Marian University will accept, in transferring of credits, only those courses approved for transfer by the registrar and in which a "C-" or above has been earned. - 4.
 Students not currently in good standing at their previous institution may be considered for probationary acceptance no sooner than one full semester following the last date at that institution.